Central Tablelands: Climate

-Due to its location and elevation 450–1395 metres ASL the Central Tablelands has its four seasons.
+Due to its location and elevation 450–1395 metres above sea level, the Central Tablelands has four distinct seasons.

 Summer can be quite hot with temperatures exceeding 40 °C (104 °F) on the hottest days, although afternoons in summer tend to cool down and most summer nights are around 13 °C (55.4 °F).

 Autumn is when the district starts to cool down.
 Around April frosts start occurring and temperatures below 0 °C (32 °F) may also occur.
 The district tends to be quite windy in autumn and days sometimes struggle to reach 18 °C (64.4 °F).

 Winter is the coldest season and daytime temperatures struggle to get above 7 °C (44.6 °F).
 When the southwesterly airmasses pass through the region on winter nights the temperature can go as low as −8 °C (17.6 °F) and feel much colder.
 Severe frosts occur frequently during winter.
 In the higher parts over 1000 metres ASL, several snowfalls occur each winter.

 Spring is when the temperature starts to warm, although frosts and sometimes snow still occur in early spring.
 Around mid-spring the temperature can get as high as 24 °C (75.2 °F), sometimes even higher.
 Around spring all the crops and flowers start growing in the Central Tablelands.
 Nights in spring still frequently drop below 0 °C (32 °F).

 The lower parts tend to be dry when it comes to rainfall, but much wetter on the Oberon Plateau and surrounds.
 Rain can be expected any day of the year but usually the heaviest rainfall is around October.
 The average rainfall for the district ranges between 600 and 1000 mm per year.
 Rainfall is subject to significant yearly variation.